for a week of observing under some of the darkest and most stunning night skies in the world!

 Previously named the Deepest South Texas Star Safaris due to the majority of those attendees coming primarily from Texas, the new name "OzSky Star Safari" has now been adopted to reflect the expanding demographic of amateur and professional astronomers now attending this popular event on a regular basis.

-The "Classic" OzSky Star Safari is held on the outskirts of Coonabarabran, NSW ("The Astronomy Capital of Australia") and is scheduled for March 31 - April 7, 2019.
+The OzSky Star Safari is held on the outskirts of Coonabarabran, NSW ("The Astronomy Capital of Australia") and is scheduled for March 21 - 28, 2020.

-For more details please use the above menu links or Register Now to secure your place at the next OzSky Star Safari.
+For more details please use the above menu links or Register Now to secure your place at one of the next OzSky Star Safaris.

 The OzSky Star Safari is also a great way to decide on what sort of telescope might be best for you, if you're currently looking to upgrade or get your first telescope.
-We are obsessed with the best, which is why we are proud to showcase a wide range of Obsession Telescopes - The Ultimate Deep Sky telescopes.
+We are obsessed with the best, which is why we are proud to showcase a wide range of Obsession Telescopes - The Ultimate Deep Sky telescopes, combined with the power of the Argo Navis Digital Telescope Computer on most of the instruments.

-Why not consider an OzSky "Southern Spring" Star Safari for your next observing trip!
+Why not consider an OzSky "Alumni" Star Safari for your next observing trip!